Considering bankruptcy? It could cost more than you think

 Chapter 7 bankruptcy, also known as liquidation bankruptcy, involves selling your assets to repay your debts.
 Chapter 7 is generally for people with an income below the median for their state, or who meet a somewhat complicated “means test.”
 The basic filing fee is $338.

-Neither type of bankruptcy will get you out of tax and other government debts, child support and alimony payments, or student loan debt.
+Neither type of bankruptcy will get you out of tax and other government debts, child support or alimony payments.

 Chapter 13

-Chapter 13 bankruptcy is the more expensive form of bankruptcy, with a filing fee of $313.
-Unlike chapter 7, which involves selling off most of your belongings, chapter 13 reorganizes your financial life and debts, giving you a chance to keep certain property.
+Chapter 13 bankruptcy is the more expensive form of bankruptcy.
+Unlike Chapter 7, which involves selling off most of your belongings, Chapter 13 reorganizes your financial life and debts, giving you a chance to keep certain properties.
+The filing fee is $313, but because of the lengthy process, lawyer fees add up.

 Chapter 13 lets people keep assets such as a house and extends the time they have to repay creditors, usually to a period of three to five years.
 To be eligible, you can’t have more than $2,750,000 in secured and unsecured debts at the time of filing.